Colorful and quaint, Tequisquiapan is also home to “the best churros we had ever had”.

 Mexico Destination Guide

 Nicknamed Tequis for short, Tequisquiapan is somewhere you stop for a few hours and wish you had more time to step into towering cathedrals, shop for handwoven baskets, explore the deep opal mines, and snack on churros.
-See why this is one of our favorite Magic Cities
+See why this is one of our favorite Magic Cities?

-Instagram The City Square
+Hang Out At The City Square

-Feel like you’re strolling around in Europe when you visit Tequisquiapan’s main square, Plaza Miguel Hidalgo.
-Like most cities in Mexico, Tequis is home to a huge open square where you can find a cathedral, a nearby park, and a place for people to hang out, play music, do some shopping, and snack on some street food.
-In Tequis, the city square is where you’ll see the Neoclassical church, Temple of Santa Maria de la Asuncion.
+Feel like you’re strolling around in Europe when you visit Tequisquiapan’s main square and the heart of the city, Plaza Miguel Hidalgo.
+Like most cities in Mexico, Tequis is home to a huge open square where you can find the prettiest cathedral (more on that next), a nearby park, and a place for people to hang out, play music, do some shopping, and snack on some street food.

 You’ll also find benches to sit on (surrounded by pigeons you can feed if you have some bread), two stone-quarry arches that frame the area, plus there are typically some street musicians and street vendors that just adds to the whole atmosphere here.

-Try These Local Dishes
+Try These Local Treats

 Gorditas